ryqndev/Intro-To-Web-Dev/react-final/README.md

 How can React make development *simpler* if we have 10x as many files?
 Well, more files is usually way better.
 Eventually, your project will have thousands if not millions of lines of code and if it was all enclosed inside that one html file, debugging would be straight up impossible.

-The React architecture is based off of the concept of components.
-Essentially, every block that has it's own logic has all of it's corresponding code enclosed within that component's folder.
+The React architecture essentially breaks down your website/app into components.
+Every component that has its own logic can be separated into its own file.
+Instead of building the entire site at once, we build every part by itself and then tie everything together.

+Similar to how we build a car by breaking it down to parts: make the tires, steering wheel, axles, seats, frame separately and then tie it all together rather than build the front, middle, then back of the car.

 If you're thinking that this modular design may seem very similar to Object Oriented Programming (OOP), you're on the right track.
 In fact, before React 16.8,